Anxiety and stress

 People often experience anxiety or unease when they are faced with a stressful situation, for example suffering from an illness or needing to make an important decision.
 During times like these, feeling anxious can be perfectly normal.

-However, some people find it hard to control their worries.
-Their feelings of anxiety are more constant and can often affect their daily life.
+If your feelings of anxiety are more constant they can affect your daily life.
 For one in ten people, anxiety interferes with normal life and excessive anxiety is often linked with depression.

 Anxiety is abnormal when it: